-With these mini-journals I used the pages to display a collection of small fabric collages that appear to be old and rusted.
+With these mini journals I used the pages to display a collection of small fabric collages that appear to be old and rusted.
 I used small metal objects that were a bit rusty, as well as some of my hand-dyed fabrics in earth colors.

-Make the Pages
+Make the Mini Journal Pages

-Make the Cover
+Make the Mini Journal Cover

-These mini-journals have a simple wrap-around cover.
+This mini journal has a simple wrap-around cover.
 Cut one piece of fabric about 10″ long by 4″ high, and one piece about 10″ long by 3″ high.
 Place the small piece on top of the larger piece and hand stitch them together.
 For the closure, sew a button on the top at one end with a length of ribbon underneath.

-Assemble the Mini-Journal
+Assemble the Mini Journal

 Once the pages and the cover are assembled, stitch them together down the center using a pamphlet stitch.
-I accidentally cut the fabric pieces too short lengthwise, so I adjusted the position before I sewed the journal together.
+I accidentally cut the fabric pieces too short lengthwise so I adjusted the position before I sewed the journal together.

 To finish, wrap the cover around and wind the ribbon around the button to keep it closed.

-Once the journal is sewn together you can embellish the pages using small fabric collages which I glued onto the pages.
+Once the journal is sewn together you can embellish the pages.
+I’ve used small fabric collages which I glued onto the pages.